-Some companies set up a digital forensics lab in order to carry out internal checks for workplace misconduct, to support disciplinary proceedings, to carry out incident analysis and damage assessment, or else to provide digital forensics services for profit to others.
+Some companies set up a digital forensics lab in order to carry out internal checks for workplace misconduct, to support disciplinary proceedings, to carry out incident analysis and damage assessment, or else to provide such services for profit to others.
 Demand for digital forensics is growing: Transparency Market Research has forecast that the digital forensics market will be worth $4.97 billion by the end of 2021, showing CAGR of 12.5%

 - Research current trends, requirements, and what other companies in your sector are doing.
 The infosec community is very open and, often, a request for help will result in many replies.
-This should help you to identify the digital forensics services you are planning to provide, such as computer forensics, mobile forensics, e-discovery and so on.
+This should help you to identify the services you are planning to provide, such as computer forensics, mobile forensics, e-discovery and so on.

 - Do an overview of the proposed services you plan to provide.
 Evaluate your capability and availability of resources.
 Do a SWOT analysis to determine your strengths, weaknesses, opportunities and threats.